 Student Senate is the primary means for students’ participation in the governance of the Luther College community.
 Our mission is to serve Luther students and student organizations by providing them with resources to achieve their goals and to connect faith with learning and service with responsibility.

 The name of this organization shall be the Student Senate.

 All full-time Luther students are eligible for membership on Student Senate.

 III.
 Duties of the Student Senate

 A. Serves as a forum for student concerns and opinions.
-Holds at least one public open forum discussion per semester on any item of interest to student life.
+Holds at least one public open forum discussion per semester on any item of interest to student engagement.

 B. Makes recommendations to the Campus Life Committee on changes in the Luther Code.